-Lila watched while Mistress trained Sorrow to sewing, the one task she liked and was good at, and said nothing when Sir made the girl sleep by the fireplace all seasons.
-To stop her roaming, he said.
-Hard company, she was, needing constant attention.
-As at this very daybreak when, out of necessity, she had been trusted with the milking.
-The cow, Sorrow said, had kicked when she touched her.
-Lila left the sickroom to mind her-talk to her first, hum a little then slowly cradle the tender teats with a palm of cream.
+30 3.
+Sarrow But when the Smithy came.
+Lila (insert D. 3.2) temate and illegal) 1 lone of Them could inheret none was attached to go Church on recorded in it's books. they would be enter lopen Squatters if they stayed an after Mister died.
+They public to purchase hire, with the farm Could be claimed by or auctione To the Baptisty.
+Then place in Lita hat relished The Small to amily, but now saw this fally.
+Ser & Alstren believe they could have honest free-thinking live meant les than a Swallow's nest, tertaps in their drift toward independe produced a self- Centered prevace and they lost the perfuge and the consolation of a community slowly cradle the tender teats with a palm of cream.
 The spurts were sporadic, worthless, except for the cow's relief, and after she had oiled her into comfort, Lila rushed back into the house.
 No good could come of leaving Mistress alone with Sorrow.
 The girl dragged misery like a tail.
 There was a man in Lila's village like that.
 His name she had forgotten along with the rest of her language, but it meant "trees fall behind him," suggesting his influence on the surroundings.
 In Sorrow's presence, eggs would not allow themselves to be beaten into foam, nor yeast bread rise.
 Now, more than unreliable, more than wandering off to talk to grass and grapevines, she was pregnant and soon there would be another virgin birth and, perhaps, this one would not die.
-But if Mistress died, what then?
-Herself, Sorrow, a new born and Florens-three unspoken for women and an infant out here, alone, belonging to no one, became wild game for anyone.
+But if (over) Mistress died, what then?
+Herself, Sorrow, a new born and Florens-three unspoken for women and an infant out here, alone, belonging to no one, (insert attached) became wild game for anyone.
 Life, everything depended on Mistress's survival which depended on Floren's success.

 Lila had fallen in love with her right away, as soon as she saw her shivering in the snow.
 A frightened six year old who did not speak for a long time but when she did her light, sing song voice was a delight to hear.
-An odd, but easy companion, the child learned quickly, was eager to know more and would have been the perfect one to find the blacksmith if only she had not been sickened with love of him.
+An odd, but easy companion, the child learned quickly, was eager to know more